-We provide valuable tools for police to solve firearm-related crime and prevent gun crime in Australia.
+We provide valuable tools for police to reduce and solve firearm-related crime in Australia.
 These include the Australian Ballistic Information Network, Australian Firearms Information Network, National Firearms Identification Database and the National Firearms Trace Program.

 The Australian Ballistic Information Network helps police across Australia electronically match crime scene ballistic evidence to the weapon used in the crime.It also links crimes if the same firearm is used at multiple scenes.